 Hoanib Skeleton Camp

-Hoanib Skeleton Coast’s is withing the true Namib Desert.
+Hoanib Skeleton Coast’s is within the true Namib Desert.
 This area is home to a rich diversity of wildlife.The Kaokoveld has the best viewing of desert-adapted wildlife and access to vast, remote and isolated wilderness.
-Despite the barren landscape and seemingly lack of water many elephant thrive here along with giraffe, lion and brown hyaena.
+Despite the barren landscape and seemingly lack of water many elephant thrive here along with giraffe, lion and brown hyena.
 Various antelope have been seen including Oryx, Springbok and small Steenbok.
-The ground is alive with the holes of the inquisitive ground squirrel.

 In stark contrast to the rugged mountains and valleys inland the Skeleton Coast hosts Cape fur seals in their thousands.
 This seal colony attracts black-backed jackals and brown hyena.
 Interactions between the seals, jackal and hyena are fascinating to watch.
 Birds are equally diverse, with regular endemics like Rüppell’s korhaan, Benguela long-billed lark and lark-like bunting.
 Near the the coast the bird community changes drastically and sightings of rare sea birds are quite common.
 Jaegers and Skuas are often observed around the seal colonies.